 Day 11 - Epidauros

 Epidauros- The road from Nafplio to Epidaurus passes through the vineyards and ancient olive groves with the mountains looming hazily in the distance, Mt Arahneo rises directly above Epidaurus.
 The breeze carries waves of sweet fragrances from the woods, resin and turpentine.
 On a hillside, within the sanctuary, lies the theatre of Epidaurus (3rd c.
 BC), the most famous and best preserved of all the ancient theatres in Greece.
 Built of limestone, it can seat 12,000 spectators.
 Every summer it comes alive.
 Attending a performance of ancient drama in this theatre is almost a mystical experience.
 Never to be forgotten.
-At Epidaurus the actors don`t need to shout or speak loudly.
+At Epidaurus, the actors don`t need to shout or speak loudly.
 The acoustics are so perfect that the merest whisper can be heard in the last row.
 The entrance to the sanctuary lies to the north of the theatre.

 Asklepios was worshipped here.
 Though he was a god, Zeus struck him down with his thunderbolt because he wanted to destroy death.
-Among the ruins, one can see the foundations of the temple of Asklepios (Doric, 4th BC), the quest house, the tholos, the Abaton or sleeping porch, the temples of Artemis and Thernis, the gymnasium and many others.
-Apart from the historic side of Epidaurus, you can visit the New Epidaurus where you will be tempted by the wonderful smells of roasting lamb and kokoretsi.
+Among the ruins, one can see the foundations of the temple of Asklepios (Doric, 4th BC), the guest house, the tholos, the Abaton or sleeping porch, the temples of Artemis and Thernis, the gymnasium and many others.
+Apart from the historic site of Epidaurus, you can visit the New Epidaurus where you will be tempted by the wonderful smells of roasting lamb and kokoretsi.